nickroethemeier/udrac/README.md

 * Dell C6100 nodes
 * Dell C6220 nodes

-# Dependencies
+# Build Dependencies
 * Python 3.7 or greater
 * PyInstaller

 # Some Important Notes
 This GUI launcher is based on "reverse engineered" interactions with the out-of-band management card.
-No respect has been made toward password security, and often the password is literally handed to the java code via argument...
+Absolutly no respect has been made toward security, and often the password is literally handed to the java code via argument...
+**WARNING**: Due to the nature of connecting to OOB server management, *ALL SSL ISSUES ARE BYPASSED AND IGNORED*

 # Extra Important License Notes
 This launcher package contains code from MANY sources including